Haggar Clothing: History

 During the 1970s, the brand grew to include sports coats and vests and were the first to introduce separates that allowed customers to purchase jackets and pants independent of each other.
 In 1971, the company also released the Haggar Hanger, a clothes hanger that allowed pants to be hung rather than folded on a table.
 A women's line of apparel was introduced in 1984.
 By 1987, the company employed 7,000 people at six plants in the United States, Mexico, and the Dominican Republic.
 During the 1980s, Haggar became the first apparel company to use EDI technology and to use UPC to ticket merchandise.
 In 1987, Haggar received a patent for the size strip sticker.

 Haggar's 100% cotton wrinkle-free pants hit the shelves in 1992.
-David Perdue joined the company in 1998 and as senior vice preseident began outsourcing much of the work.
+Haggar filed for Chapter 11 bankruptcy in January 1995.
+David Perdue joined the company in 1998 and as senior vice president began outsourcing much of the work.
 That year, the company had a net income of $8 million and $402.5 million worth of sales and acquired the dress company Jerell.
 Perdue became CEO of the company in 2001.
 The last major introductions before the Haggar family sold the company were the addition of moisture-wicking fabrics and pants with self-adjusting waistbands in 2002.
 In 2005, Perseus, LLC and part of the Pou Chen Group purchased the company for $212 million.
 Prior to this acquisition, Haggar "had an annual revenue of just under $500 million."
 These sales dropped when its women's lines and private labels were sold off.
 In 2013, Haggar reported about 700 total employees, 170 of which worked at the headquarters in Dallas.
 They acquired Tribal Sportswear in 2013 and Kizan International, Inc. in 2018.
 By 2019, Haggar had 1,400 employees worldwide, including 400 in Dallas, and was named the "No. 1 selling dress pant[s] brand in the U.S." by The NPD Group.

 Haggar was acquired by Randa Accessories on May 31, 2019.

 As of 2021, Haggar clothing is available in more than 10,000 stores and online.